CHILD SAFETY

 And if you want full control over what is in your medicine cabinet, which medicines are safe for your child, and when they expire — try mojApteczka.
 The Android app is also available on Google Play.

-Related mojApteczka features: Pediatric Classification · Expiry Alerts
+Related mojApteczka features: Paediatric Classification · Expiry Alerts

 Medical disclaimer: This article is for informational and educational purposes only.
 It does not constitute medical advice and does not replace consultation with a doctor or pharmacist.
-In case of a child’s poisoning — immediately call your local Poison Control Center or emergency services. mojApteczka is an organizational and informational tool — it does not replace a doctor, pharmacist, or emergency services.
+If a child has been poisoned — immediately call the Poison Information Centre (22 591 75 53) or 112. mojApteczka is an organisational and informational tool — it does not replace a doctor, pharmacist, or emergency services.

 Read More